stcorp/muninn/docs/api.md

 **Arguments**:

-- `where` - Search expression or one or more product uuid(s) or properties (default: None).
+- `where` - Search expression or one or more product uuid(s) or properties.
 - `tags` - One or more tags (default: None, meaning all existing tags)
-- `parameters` - Parameters referenced in the search expression (default: empty dictionaryu).
+- `parameters` - Parameters referenced in the search expression.

 <a id="muninn.archive.Archive.update_properties"></a>